Posted on: August 14, 2025

 At some point in your early bartending career, you’ll think it must be more efficient to skip the ice scoop and use the glass.

 Patience, padawan.
+There’s a reason that ice scoops are a staple in an efficient bar workflow.
 You’re not the first to think of it, but it’s considered poor practice for two reasons:

 #5: Drinking On The Job